-Employee surveys allow you to capture a snapshot of employee feedback at a point in time, and see trends in culture over time.
+Employee surveys allow you to capture a snapshot of employee feedback at a point in time and see trends in culture over time.

 Many types of employee surveys exist to help you make decisions to create a better culture and more engaged and effective employees.

-Employee engagement definition:
+1. Employee engagement survey

-The best employee engagement surveys take you seamlessly from gathering feedback and sharing it with your team, to taking action on results.
+The best employee engagement surveys take you seamlessly from gathering feedback, and sharing it with your team – to taking action on results.

-The ability to easily view collected data and create reports are key to a good employee engagement survey.
+The ability to easily view collected data and create reports is key to a good employee engagement survey.

-2. Employee Experience Surveys
+2. Employee experience surveys

 For example, the results of an onboarding survey taken by the employee, Willow, are discussed between Willow and their manager to ensure their experience with the company is off to a good start.
-Having an onboarding survey in place also shows employees from the beginning that your company values hearing from them, and will take action on their feedback.
+Having an onboarding survey in place also establishes right at the start that your company values hearing from its employees and will take action on their feedback.

-3. Employee Effectiveness Surveys
+3. Employee effectiveness surveys

-Manager and Employee feedback surveys are intended to help individuals gain insights through honest feedback that can help them set goals for future development.
+Manager and employee feedback surveys are intended to help individuals gain insights through honest feedback that can help them set goals for future development.

 Employee effectiveness surveys allow individuals to receive intimate and honest feedback from their peers.
 Rather than being used for performance evaluation, this information empowers the individual employee to see where they excel and identifies areas for personal learning and development.